-Federal: 3% on amount billed (26 U.S. Code sec.
-4251).
+Federal: A tax of 3% on amounts billed (26 U.S. Code sec.
+4251) has been repealed.

-Local: Through 2002, each municipality could impose an occupation tax of up to 5% of gross receipts of businesses transmitting messages (65 ILCS 5/8-11-2, subd.
-1).
-A municipality not imposing that tax could levy a 5% municipal telecommunications tax (65 ILCS 5/8-11-17).
+Local: Through 2002, each municipality could impose an occupation tax of up to 5% of gross receipts of businesses transmitting messages.
+A municipality not imposing that tax could levy a 5% municipal telecommunications tax.
 Any municipality could also impose a local telecommunications infrastructure maintenance fee of up to 1% of gross charges by providers of telecommunications to addresses in its area (2% in Chicago).